justinmm2/homebridge-cmd-television/README.md

 Voila! homebridge-cmd-television and its dependencies are now installed in /homebridge, and should persist through container restarts.

-You can now **create a configuration and credentials file by following the instructions in the "Installation" section above**.
+**You can now create a configuration and credentials file by following the instructions in the "Installation" section above**.
+Make sure they are placed inside /homebridge.